Dissipative Landau-Zener tunneling in the crossover regime from weak to strong environment coupling: Results

-The weak-coupling limit between the system and the environment is expected to apply when the system-environment coupling strength is much smaller than the system's own energy scale, in this case $\Delta$.
-In the weak coupling limit, the adiabatic master equation (AME)~\cite{albash_2012_quantumadiabaticmarkovian} can be applied, where the dominant environmental effects are thermal transitions and decoherence between the energy eigenstates of the system.
+The weak-coupling limit between the system and the environment is expected to apply when the system-environment coupling strength is much smaller than the system's own energy scale, in our case $\Delta$.
+In the weak coupling limit, the adiabatic master equation (AME)~\cite{albash_2012_quantumadiabaticmarkovian} can be applied, where the environmental effect is assumed to be Markovian and leads to thermal transitions and decoherence between the energy eigenstates of the system.
 The AME-simulated final ground state probabilities are shown in Figure 3(c,d).
 For large $\Phi_x$, $P_g$ increases non-monotonically with $T_\text{LZ}$.
-This can be explained by competition between thermal excitation around the minimum gap and relaxation after the minimum gap at intermediate and long time scales~\cite{nalbach_2009_landauzenertransitionsdissipative}.
-As the total sweep time increases, $P_g$ first increases following the coherent limit, until the qubit has enough time to thermalize around the minimum gap and $P_g$ starts to decrease.
-Further increase of the total sweep time allows the qubit to relax after crossing the minimum gap, increasing the final ground state probabilities again.
-The timescale required to thermalize at the minimum gap is small compared to that after the minimum gap, since $\Phi_z$ noise couples the energy eigenstates most strongly at the minimum gap.
-For smaller $\Phi_x$, the thermalization timescale at the minimum gap becomes smaller than the system's coherence time, hence $P_g$ reaches $0.5$ faster than the coherent limit, and then increases gradually afterwards due to slow thermal relaxation after the gap.
+This can be interpreted in terms of the competition between thermal excitation around the minimum gap and relaxation after the minimum gap at intermediate and long time scales, as seen in previous numerical studies of dissipative LZ ~\cite{nalbach_2009_landauzenertransitionsdissipative,nalbachAdiabaticMarkovianBathDynamics2014,arceci_2017_dissipativelandauzenerproblem}.
+As the total sweep time increases, $P_g$ first increases following the coherent limit, until the qubit has enough time to thermalize around the minimum gap and $P_g$ starts to decrease toward $0.5$, as $k_BT\gg\Delta$.
+Further increase of the total sweep time allows the qubit to relax after crossing the minimum gap, which leads to increasing $P_g$, as $k_BT\ll\epsilon^\t{final}\equiv 2I_p(\Phi_z^\t{final}-\Phi_z^\t{final})$.
+Since the instantaneous matrix element of the $\Phi_z$ noise is proportional to $\Delta/\sqrt{\Delta^2+\epsilon(t)^2}$, thermal relaxation after the minimum gap is slow, as $\epsilon^\t{final}\gg\Delta$, and is only significant at very long sweep times.